By now, most job seekers know some of the ways to apply for jobs.

 Recruiters must keep candidates updated:

-However from my experience as a job support group facilitator, many recruiters don’t keep applicants updated on their candidacy for different positions they’ve applied to or have followed up on.
+However, from my experience as a job support group facilitator, many recruiters don’t keep applicants updated on their candidacy for different positions they’ve applied to or have followed up on.
 As background, there are different types of recruiters – many rely on a company’s VMS (Vendor Management System).
 Through a VMS, a job lead is sent from a company into the VMS database.
 From there, all vendors/recruiters that use that VMS can email that specific job to contacts these recruiters have in their own databases.
-In my cases, a person may receive that same job multiple times if they’re on different vendors’ database.
+In my case, a person may receive the same job multiple times if they’re on different vendors’ databases.

-No matter how you find out about a job, you apply for it and wait to hear next steps.
+No matter how you find out about a job, you apply for it and wait to hear the next steps.
 But how often do you hear back?
-You may get a ‘thanks for applying’ email but nothing else, not even a ‘rejection email’.
+You may get a ‘thanks for applying’ email, but nothing else, not even a ‘rejection email’.

 Why can’t recruiters keep candidates updated?